Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Quantum mutual information

 \section{Quantum mutual information}

 We now take a short paragraph to discuss a few aspects of the concept of quantum mutual information, as it is central to the definition of non-Markovianity in this paper.
 The classical mutual information \cite{qmi-1} between two random variables \(X\) and \(Y\) is defined as \(I_c(X:Y) = H(X) +H(Y) - H(X,Y)\), where \(H(X)\) and \(H(Y)\) are the Shannon entropies of \(X\) and \(Y\) respectively. \(H(X,Y)\) is the Shannon entropy of the joint probability distribution of \(X\) and \(Y\).
 The quantum mutual information \cite{qmi-2, qmi-3} can be seen as the simply replacing the Shannon entopies by von Neumann ones \cite{wehrl} for the local states and the global two-party state.
 However, the classical mutual information can be expressed in more than one way, and in fact the difference between the quantum generalizations of two such forms led to the conceptualization of ``quantum discord'' \cite{bera, discord-papers}.
 But quantum mutual information can also be defined as the relative entropy distance \cite{wehrl} of the two-party quantum state from the tensor product of its local states.
 This has led to the identification of the quantum mutual information as the total correlation present in the corresponding two-party quantum state.
+We must mention here that relative entropy is not a true ``distance" measure according to strict mathematical definition, since it is not symmetric with respect to its arguments.
 Another way to understand the same identification is given in Ref. \cite{qmi-3}, where they find that the amount of noise needed to destroy all correlations present in a two-party state is exactly given by its quantum mutual information content.